apquinit/irene-ai/README.md

 - **Irene Server`**:
   - URL: `http://localhost:8000`
-  - Description: This is the main API endpoint for the Irene server, where the FastAPI application is running.
+  - Description: This is the main API endpoint for the Irene server.

 - **Redis Commander**:
   - URL: `http://localhost:8082`